emmawalshdev/The-Book-bar/testing.md

         - Genre icon
         - Read more button

-    - Confirm that the average star rating is correctly aligned with mongodb data.
+    - Confirm that the average star rating is correctly aligned with the mongodb data.
-    - Confirm that the book title and author are correctly aligned with mongodb data.
+    - Confirm that the book title and author are correctly aligned with the mongodb data.

 **Bookpage**
 1. Book section

     - For users logged out:
-        - Confirm that the book information is correctly aligned with mongodb data.
+        - Confirm that the book information is correctly aligned with the mongodb data.
         - Confirm that the average star rating is correct.
         - Where no review has yet been added, confirm that a toolip is added.

     - For users logged in:
-        - Confirm that the 'Edit' button is not visable (unless the user is the content creater or 'admin')
+        - Confirm that the Edit button is not visible (unless the user is the content creator or 'admin')

-    - For 'admin' user or content creater user:
+    - For the 'admin' user or content creator:
-        - Confirm that 'Edit' button is present.
+        - Confirm that the Edit button is present.
-        - Click button, confirm navigation to edit book page.
+        - Click the Edit button, confirm navigation to the Edit book page.

 2. Posted Reviews section

-    - For users logged out
+    - For users logged out:
-        - If reviews exist, confirm that review cards are visable.
+        - If reviews exist, confirm that the review cards are visable.
         - If no reviews exist, confirm that a placeholder card is displayed.

-    - For users logged in
+    - For users logged in:
-        - If reviews exist, confirm that review cards are visable.
+        - If reviews exist, confirm that the review cards are visible.
         - If no reviews exist, confirm that a placeholder card is displayed.
-        - On review cards, confirm that the 'Edit' button is not visable (unless the user is the content creater or 'admin').
+        - On review cards, confirm that the 'Edit' button is not visible (unless the user is the content creator or 'admin').
-        - Confirm that the review information is correctly aligned with mongodb data.
+        - Confirm that the review information is correctly aligned with the mongodb data.
         - Confirm that the date is included.

-    - For 'admin' user or content creater user:
+    - For 'admin' user or the content creator:
-        - Confirm that the 'Edit' button is present behind the review card.
+        - Confirm that the Edit button is present behind the review card.
-        - Click on 'Edit', confirm navigation to edit review page.
+        - Click on the Edit button, confirm navigation to the Edit review page.

 3. Add a review section
     - For users logged out:
-        - Confirm that the review form is not visable.
+        - Confirm that the review form is not visible.
-        - Confirm that a link to the login page is provided.
+        - Confirm that a link to the log in page is provided.
-        - Click on link, confirm navigation to login page.
+            - Click on the link, confirm navigation to login page.

     - For users (all user types) logged in:
         - Confirm that the review form is present.
         - Submit a review:
-            - Attempt posting review without Title or Rating, confirm failure.
+            - Attempt posting review without a Title or Rating, confirm failure.
             - Post a successful review.
                 - Confirm that a success message appears.
                 - Confirm that the review card appears in the section above.
-                - Confirm that the average rating updates in the book section
+                - Confirm that the average rating updates in the book section.
-            - Post a second review, confirm that a error message is displayed.
+            - Post a second review, confirm that an error message is displayed.

 **Edit book page**
 - Test access